frequently asked Questions

 Participants must be at least 18 years old.
 If you are 14-17 years old, a parent must accompany you.

 Does LiveBeyond book flights for participants?

 No. Each team member is responsible for booking their own flight.
 However, there are required flights for entry and exit from Port-au-Prince.
-Your mission acceptance letter sent to you by the LiveBeyond Trip Coordinator will provide this flight details.
+Your mission acceptance letter sent to you by the LiveBeyond Trip Coordinator will provide these flight details.

 What about trip participants' safety?

 Haiti is inherently dangerous.
 The safety of team members cannot be assured.
-Before signing up for a mission, we ask that you prayerfully consider your health, personal physical condition and your spiritual health.
+Before signing up for a mission, we ask that you prayerfully consider your personal physical condition and your spiritual health.

 Health risks abound and all members are responsible for their own health.
 We advise you to see a doctor to ensure that you are healthy enough to work in extreme conditions.
 LiveBeyond mission weeks are not suitable for all individuals.

 How are participants transported throughout the week?